mini-kep/db/README.md

 ## Quickstart

-This repo contains a flask project, deployed at *minikep-db.herokuapp.com*.
-On ```api/datapoints``` endpoint you can query macroeconomic database by indicator name, frequency and date range.
+At ```api/datapoints``` you can query macroeconomic database by indicator name, frequency and date range.

 For example, link below will provide quarterly year-on-year GDP growth rates as csv file, readable by R/pandas.